 * Sister property to Sticky End, Cottesmore, Rutland - Property No. 9749 *

 Centrally heated throughout with an electric woodburner in lounge.
 Electric oven & hob, microwave, fridge, washing machine, dishwasher, TV with freeview, DVD, WiFi.
 All utilities, luxury bed linen and towels plus welcome tray included in rental.
 Off road parking for 1 car plus ample free street parking.
 Sorry, strictly no pets and no smoking property.
+Well supervised children are welcome - please specify ages on enquiry.
 Childrens' play area just a 2 minute walk away.

-Little Thatch is located in the quiet & peaceful conservation village of Seaton in England 's smallest county, Rutland.
-Located just a 2 minute walk from the village pub, the George & Dragon, and also opposite the beautiful All Hallows Church.
+Little Thatch is located in the peaceful conservation village of Seaton in England 's smallest county, Rutland.
+Located just a 2 minute walk from the traditional village pub, The George & Dragon, and also opposite the beautiful All Hallows Church.

 Rutland Water, along with the surrounding countryside and villages, provides a beautiful back drop for sailing, water sports, fishing, cycling, bird watching, golf and walking.

 Traditional country pubs offer excellent cuisine, stately homes such as Belvoir Castle, Rockigham Castle, magnificent Burghley House (home of the famous Burghley Horse Trials) and National Trust properties including Belton House are within a short drive.
 Shopping tends to be 'unique and antique' and a pleasurable world away from the shopping centre chains.
 Geoff Hamilton's legacy of his famous Barnsdale Gardens are close by.

 Little Thatch, owing to its charming nature with low ceilings, tiny staircases and nooks & crannies, is perfect for hobbits!
 If you don't happen to be of similar stature to Bilbo Baggins then be prepared to 'duck or grouse'!